Navylera/VoldeNuit/README.md

  [MonoGameFramework](https://monogame.net/)
  start for the migration of Gamemaker:Studio < 2.

+</br></br>

 # Features

 Basic concepts like Sprite, Instance, Rooms, etc. have been implemented to make MonoGame easier to use.

 - Sprite
     - If the extension of your texture file is .png or .xnb, it is automatically tracked and loaded.

+- Font
+    - If you have a font file, the font texture is automatically created, and it can be used in the game immediately.

 - Instance
     - You can easily manage the Instance by inheriting the default Instance class.